eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 * Adapter validates the device’s client certificate using the registered trust anchor for the tenant.
 * Finally, adapter authenticates the client certificate using Hono's credentials API.
 In this step, the adapter uses the client certificate’s *Subject DN* (as authentication identifier) and `x509-cert` (for the credentials type) in order to determine the device ID.

-NB: The AMQP adapter needs to be configured for TLS in order to support this mechanism.
+**NB** The AMQP adapter needs to be configured for TLS in order to support this mechanism.

 ## Connection Limits